-- 504 loans have a "below market" 20 year fixed rate second mortgage.
+- 504 loans have a "below market" 20 or 25 year fixed rate second mortgage.

-SBA 7a Loans can be used to refinance loans of up to $5 million and can be used for many other business purposes including working capital, business debt consolidation, tenant improvements, etc.
+The SBA 7a Loan program can be a good alternative to the 504 and it can be used to refinance loans of up to $5 million (and in some cases higher) AND it can be used for many other business purposes including working capital, business debt consolidation, tenant improvements, etc.

 Please visit the SBA 7a loan page for more information.

-We have a new "A-" SBA 504 Program for those businesses who had a a few bad years but have come back to profitability.
+An "A-" SBA 504 refinance is available for those businesses who had a a few bad years but have come back to profitability.